2captcha/2captcha-python/README.md

 <sup>[API method description.](https://2captcha.com/2captcha-api#vkcaptcha)</sup>

 This method can be used to solve VK Captcha using a token.
+Returns a token.

 > [!IMPORTANT]
 > To solve the VK Captcha, you must use a proxy.
 It is recommended to use [residential proxies].